largehadroncollider/lhcSiteSource/content/meshtastic.md

 Once you've joined the Mesh, other nodes around you will be visible in the Nodes section of the app.
 In the Message section you can send messages to a channel or directly to a node.

 Head to the Primary Channel, and send a message.
 If there's any other nodes around you, you should see the message being `acknowledged` by other nodes.

+# Add the LHC channel to your node

+Since most people will be in the default channel, it may be a little chaotic.
+You can add a secondary channel to your node.

+The parameters are:

+Channel Name: `lhc`
+Pre-shared Key: `xJZfETN/8tVWLmMjxRCFZQ==`
+Role: `Secondary`